 A scientific education at NTU equips our graduates for the changing world of the future, and we are all deeply passionate about passing on the scientific curiosity and sense of adventure that abounds at NTU.
 We do this alongside the key skills needed to develop a scientific understanding and knowledge of our universe.
 We are committed to helping build the next generations of scientists, and through them help build a better future for all.

-So, I welcome you to explore the three Schools of CoS — the Asian School of the Environment, the School of Biological Sciences, and the School of Physical & Mathematical Sciences — where we hope to inspire many to lifelong fulfilment in science.
+So, I welcome you to explore the four Schools of CoS — the Asian School of the Environment, the School of Biological Sciences, the School of Chemistry, Chemical Engineering and Biotechnology, and the School of Physical & Mathematical Sciences — where we hope to inspire many to lifelong fulfilment in science.

 Dean, College of Science